lextm/jekyll-theme-chirpy/_posts/2008-9-16-infinite-loops-best-practice-not-a-real-best-practice.md

 }
 ```

-Oh, isn’t it a wonder?
+Oh, isn't it a wonder?
 On single core CPUs, this loop falls back to the sleeping only approach, while SpinWait is used to optimize performance on multi-core CPUs.

 This composite loop is already available in #SNMP repository.